Dirichlet forms and stochastic completeness of graphs and subgraphs: Stochastically complete graphs with incomplete subgraphs

 \section{Stochastically complete graphs with incomplete subgraphs}

-In this section we prove Theorem \ref{main1}.
-The basic idea is to attach stochastic complete graphs to each vertex of a possibly stochastically incomplete graph such that the resulting graph will be stochastically complete.
+In this section we prove Theorem~\ref{main1b} and Theorem~\ref{main1}.
+For Theorem~\ref{main1} the basic idea is to attach graphs satisfying $\SC$ to each vertex of a graph (with $\SI$) such that the resulting graph will satisfy $\SC$.
+As adding a potential to a graph can be interpreted as adding edges to infinity, the proof of Theorem~\ref{main1b} can be seen as a variant of the proof of Theorem~\ref{main1}.